 Great for warmth

-Weu2019ve looked at Jet clothing before and it always seems to get good reviews u2013 this armoured hoodie is no different.
+We've looked at Jet clothing before and it always seems to get good reviews.
+This armoured hoodie

 The jacket is formed with a softshell, water-resistant material so it’s light and flexible and though it's windproof, it’s also breathable, making it ideal for summer rides.